MShuttle/MShuttle/README.md

 - 👋 Hi, I’m @MShuttle
+- 👀 A Prince 2 trained Project Manager.
+-   Have extensive experience in Fintec.
-- 👀 I’m interested in Mobile and Front end development
+-   In terms of evolving landscape, I’m interested in mobile and front end development.

 <!---